ThiefZero/5e_GreatWeaponMaster_Calculator/README.md

 Golang.

 ## How do I use this?
+You can run GWM from your console/terminal. or
-Have Golang installed, then just use `go run GWM.go` in console.
+Have Golang installed and enter `go run *.go`.

+## Future Improvements
+* Add Great Weapon Fighting to the calculator.
+* Add Brutal Critical
+* Better invalid input handling.

 ## Sources
 Formula was taken from [user Desamir](https://forums.giantitp.com/showthread.php?472938-Great-Weapon-Mastery-How-to-5-10-Like-a-Pro).